Auto Healing for Selenium Web Automation

 browserOptions.setCapability("LT:Options", ltOptions);

-For NodeJS, you can use the following code:
+For NodeJS, use the following code:

 const capability = {